Game: Skill, strategy, and chance

-A game's tools and rules will result in its requiring skill, strategy, luck, or a combination thereof, and are classified accordingly.
+A game's tools and rules will result in its requiring skill, strategy, luck, or a combination thereof and are classified accordingly.

-Games of skill include games of physical skill, such as wrestling, tug of war, hopscotch, target shooting, and stake, and games of mental skill such as checkers and chess.
+Games of skill include games of physical skill, such as wrestling, tug of war, hopscotch, target shooting, and games of mental skill, such as checkers and chess.
 Games of strategy include checkers, chess, Go, arimaa, and tic-tac-toe, and often require special equipment to play them.
 Games of chance include gambling games (blackjack, Mahjong, roulette, etc.), as well as snakes and ladders and rock, paper, scissors; most require equipment such as cards or dice.
 However, most games contain two or all three of these elements.
-For example, American football and baseball involve both physical skill and strategy while tiddlywinks, poker, and Monopoly combine strategy and chance.
+For example, American football and baseball involve both physical skill and strategy, while tiddlywinks, poker, and Monopoly combine strategy and chance.
 Many card and board games combine all three; most trick-taking games involve mental skill, strategy, and an element of chance, as do many strategic board games such as Risk, Settlers of Catan, and Carcassonne.